adrenaline0206/bitcoin-web-wallet/README.md

 ## Caution

 This wallet is prototype, so security isn't perfect.
-This application use testnet.
+Th application use testnet.
 So please don't use Bitcoins of mainnet.
 Even if you lose Bitcoin by any chance, I'll not guarantee anything.